redhat-cop/gitops-catalog/cert-manager-operator/README.md

 ### Introduction

-This deploys the cert-manager operator which is currently Tech Preview in 4.10.
+This deploys the cert-manager operator.
 If you are not familiar with cert-manager, it provisions and manages TLS certificates for you automatically using one or more configured Issuers.
 It's great for providing a self-service capability around TLS certificates out of the OpenShift platform.

 Documentation on OpenShift cert-manager is available [here](https://docs.openshift.com/container-platform/4.10/security/cert_manager_operator/index.html).